 Frank, Joe, Marvin, and Victoria, (Bruce Willis, Morgan Freeman, John Malkovich, Hellen Mirren), were CIA agents in their youth.
 The secrets they kept with them turned them into moving targets at high risk.
 Now living the boring suburban life, they are incriminated with an assassination and forced to reunite.
 The former spies join together against a corrupt government official who threatens to eliminate them.
 They embark on a journey that crosses the U.S. and leads to the CIA headquarters.
-There, they will discover one of the most outrageous conspiracies ever to take place within the U.S.administration.
+There, they will discover one of the most outrageous conspiracies ever to take place within the U.S. administration.

-A fun and entertaining espionage film.
+A fun espionage film.
 Red uses all the action movie clichés and mashes them into a completely absurd script.
 It’s full of fun action scenes, but it also has a kind of parody of all the ridiculous spy films.
 This is what sets it apart.
 In short, a spin-off film that does not take itself too seriously and is worth watching.

 3. Mission: Impossible – Fallout (2018)

 What is the film’s plot?
-It’s not really important and not really clear.
+It’s not important and not clear.
 Still: a former secret British agent turned terrorist escapes and manages to take control of three atomic bombs and agent Ethan Hunt and his team are supposed to try and capture him and save the world from extinction again.